jgyates/genmon/README.md

         application, genmon.py supports communicating via the socket interface so the application and generator can be monitored by network monitoring tools like Nagios.
         The program check_monitor_system.py can be used with as a Nagios Plugin to monitor genmon.py.
-See https://www.nagios.org/ for Nagios details.
+See https://www.nagios.org/ for Nagios details. check_monitor_system.py is the name of the supplied nagios plug-in.

     server/genserv.py (optional)
         genserv.py is a python application that uses the Flask library/framework.
         (http://flask.pocoo.org/).
 This approach allows a quick and simple python socket interface to be translated to a javascript based web interface.
-The genserv.py app, when run will serve up a simple web page that will display the status of the generator.
-Both the genserv.py app and the genmon.py app are hosted on a single Raspberry Pi although you should be able to move the genserv.py program to another system with little modification.
+The genserv.py app, when executed, will serve up a simple web page that will display the status of the generator.
+Both the genserv.py app and the genmon.py app can be hosted on a single Raspberry Pi although you should be able to move the genserv.py program to another system with little modification.
 The web application provides all most of the information supplied by genmon.py.
 The "registers" and "settime" commands are not